Random coverage of a manifold with boundary: Introduction

 The {\em random coverage} problem asks whether a set of $n$ balls in a metric space $A$, with centres placed independently at random according to some probability distribution $\mu$ on $A$, fully covers a specified set $ B \subset A$ (possibly $B=A$).
 Restricting attention to balls of equal radius, one may ask what is the minimum radius required to achieve coverage.
 This is a random variable (determined by the locations of the centres), often called the {\em coverage threshold}, and here denoted $R_n$.
 The exact distribution of $R_n$ is often intractable, motivating the study of large-$n$ asymptotics.

 An important special case of this problem arises when $\mu$ is the uniform distribution on a compact subset $A$ of Euclidean space $\R^d$, $d \geq 2$, and the closure of $B$ is contained in the interior of $A$.
-The large-$n$ limiting distribution for $R_n$ (suitably scaled and centred) was derived for this case in \cite{Janson}, and also in \cite{HallZW}.
+The large-$n$ limiting distribution for $R_n$ (suitably scaled and centred) was derived for this case by Janson \cite{Janson}, and also Hall \cite{HallZW}.
 For $d=1$, the exact distribution was determined much earlier in \cite{Stevens}.

 Another case arises where $\mu$ is uniform on compact $A \subset \R^d$ as before, but now $B=A$ so boundary effects come in to play.
 For this case, the limiting distribution for $R_n$ was determined in \cite{ECover}, for the case where $A$ has a smooth boundary.
-It turns out that $R_n$ scales differently in this case than in the previous case.
+It turns out that if $d \geq 3$ then $R_n$ scales differently in this case than in the previous case, and if $d=2$ then the limiting distribution is different from in the previous case.

 A third case arises where $A$ is a compact $d$-dimensional Riemannian manifold (without boundary) and $\mu$ is uniform on $A$, with $B=A$.
 For this case the limiting distribution for $R_n$ was also determined by Janson in \cite{Janson}.